datarockets/TUTBYBot/README.md

 ## What can you do now?

-  - Read the latest news from variety of categories like politics, economics and et.c
+  - Read the latest news from variety of categories like politics, economics and etc.
   - Get the currencies (USD, EUR and BYR)
   - Searching for news

 ## What are the next steps?

-  - Subscriptions
+  - Subscriptions to the certain category of news
-  - Sending news to the editorial office
+  - Ability to send your news to the editorial office
-  - Much cleaner code (now it's awful)

 ## Usage for learning
 1. Fork it
-2. Obtain your [Bot Token] as put it into config.rb
+2. Obtain your [Bot Token] and [Botan Token], copy examples_secrets.rb to config folder, rename to secrets.rb and put your tokens like in example.
 3. Install necessary gems and run it as a background job.

 ```sh